 Exceptional teachers adapt to schedule changes, makeshift classrooms and other unexpected situations, always keeping student learning at the forefront.

 Perhaps when I say “exceptional teacher,” you think of somebody who gives teaching everything they’ve got.
 Exceptional teachers are dedicated and bring their best to each day with their class, but they also know that burnout is real.
 They take steps to stay recharged, so they can keep showing up as an exceptional teacher.

 Being an exceptional teacher doesn’t mean you never leave the school or that every weekend is spent preparing lessons.
 In fact, you’ll be a better teacher if you take some time off and focus on yourself—even if you feel like you don’t have time.
 Even just attending to the basics of teacher self-care can make a huge difference in your morale and the energy and attitude you bring to class.

 You don’t become an exceptional teacher by going it alone.
 You learn from more experienced teachers.
 You seek out workshops or courses on things you need to learn.
 You find resources online from tips on time and classroom management to students to games and activities to enliven lessons.
 You have colleagues you turn to when things aren’t working.
 You connect with teachers outside your area and learn about initiatives and best practices elsewhere.
 Exceptional teachers know where to get support and aren’t afraid to ask questions or learn something new.

 Are you an exceptional teacher?
-Whether you are or you’re striving to be, the New Teacher Support Program can help you thrive.
-With information from experienced teachers and connection from colleagues plus plenty of resources to tap into, you can develop confidence and gain ease while learning and developing the skills of exceptional teachers.
+Whether you are or you’re striving to be, the Top Notch Teaching Members Club can help you thrive.
+With plenty of resources to tap into, you can develop confidence and gain ease while learning and developing the skills of exceptional teachers.